lcoronas/CVFBulkWater/README.md

 	   gcc -o CPderivate CPderivate.c -lm

-The script generates L32_P*_*.dat files [INTERNAL UNITS] and L32_P*_*.dat.SI files [INTERNATIONAL SYSTEM UNITS] A description of the files used in the paper is in the following:
+The script generates L32_P*_*.dat files [INTERNAL UNITS] and L32_P*_*.dat.SI files [INTERNATIONAL SYSTEM UNITS]

 ###########################
 ##### PROCESSED_DATA